Spectral theorems for positive algebra homomorphisms: Ups and downs

-in $\posos$ for every open subset $V$ of $\ts$ with finite measure, and
+in $\posos$ for every open subset $V$ of $\ts$ with finite measure; and

 in $\posos$ for every compact subset $K$ of $\ts$.
-Suppose, furthermore, that $\os$ has the \csp, and that $\opintm:\integrablefun\to\os$ preserves the lattice structure.
-Then: \begin{enumerate} \item \item When $\npm$ is inner regular at all Borel subsets of $\ts$ with finite measure, then
+Suppose, furthermore, that $\os$ has the \csp, and that $\opintm\colon \integrablefun\to\os$ preserves moduli.
+Then: \begin{enumerate} \item \item If $\npm$ is inner regular at all Borel subsets of $\ts$ with finite measure, then